shriram272/barcode/README.md

 # barcode

 can detect multiple barcodes in iages even if partial or blurred.
-Code display 3 images - input image,image with yolo detected objects with bounding box,bounding boxes over barcodes
+Code display 3 images - input image,image with yolo detected objects with bounding box,bounding boxes over barcodes and decoded barcode values are printed

 1.
 ![Screenshot from 2023-08-17 22-59-34](https://github.com/shriram272/barcode/assets/99411053/affeb79a-a450-4242-ac4e-7c5a71df068a)